School Fees

 How do I pay school fees?

-School fees applied to student accounts can be paid at the school by cash or cheque, online through the Pay School Fees Online link on the Wetaskiwin Regional Public Schools website, or at Wetaskiwin Regional Public Schools Division office.
+School fees applied to student accounts can be paid online through your Powerschool account, at the school by cash or cheque, or at Wetaskiwin Regional Public Schools Division office.

 Note: Any fees paid by cheque that are returned NSF will result in fee charges being added back to the student account and bank charges applied to the invoice.